 You may be able to apply for a brown tourism sign to help direct people to your business, as long as your business meets certain conditions.
 This includes situations where destinations are hard to find or where there are road safety concerns.

 Get in touch to request an application pack and to view the criteria:

 You must not place unauthorised signs or posters in the street.
 This is classed as fly-posting and is a criminal offence.
-Read more about fly-posting.
+Read more about fly-posting and illegal advertising signs.